Ana Cheri Lets It All Show In A Red Sheer Bra

 Ana Cheri shared a racy lingerie pic yesterday, but that hasn’t stopped her from showing her toned bod yet again.
-The new update shows the model rocking a red ensemble, which included a sheer bra and matching thong bottoms.
+The new Instagram update shows the model rocking a red ensemble, which included a sheer bra and matching thong bottoms.
 She posed with her body facing the camera straight on, as she also sported a white dress shirt that was falling down her shoulders.

 Cheri smiled with her lips closed for the shot, placing her right hand on her chest and holding the phone with her left.
 The sheer bra had a low cut, and showed off her cleavage, while she rocked silver eyeshadow and deep red lipstick.
 She wore her hair down in loose waves, and looked down at her phone while posing for the shot.